ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 ### Linux service Sysdig agent
 {: #ipmi_step4-3}

-Complete the following steps:
+Complete the following steps to update the Sysdig agent to collect IPMI metrics:

-1. SSH into the server.
+1. SSH into the host where the Sysdig agent is running.
 Then, change to the directory `/opt/draios/etc/` and run the following command:

     ```
     cd /opt/draios/etc/
     ```
     {: pre}

-2. Update the `/opt/draios/etc/dragent.yaml` to [enable remote scraping](https://docs.sysdig.com/en/collecting-prometheus-metrics-from-remote-hosts.html){: external}.
+2. Update the `/opt/draios/etc/dragent.yaml` to enable remote scraping.

     Append the following section to the `dragent.yaml` file: